 Plants Feed Different Than Animals

-Light for plants is the fuel or source of energy that produces the chlorophyll which enables the plant to turn these chemicals into sugar and to store it for future use in the form of starch.
+Light for plants is the fuel or source of energy and heat that produces the chlorophyll which enables the plant to turn these chemicals into sugar and to store it for future use in the form of starch.

 We might conclude that plants would make most of their growth during the daylight hours, but we are told that light retards growth that plants do most of their growing at night.